-Statistical tests are used to highlight results showing evidence that misstatement is under or overestimated, based on comparison with the common risk stratum average.
+Statistical tests are used to highlight results showing evidence that misstatement is over or underestimated, based on comparison with the common risk stratum average.
 The statistical tests are implemented in the Excel template provided.

 Identification of strata which show evidence of overestimation of provisions